girishdhegde/NLP/LSTM/README.md

 # LSTM

-# TODO: LSTM/GRU from scratch, train, demo, Neuron firing viz, tsne or umap embedding viz, Translation with BiLSTM
+# TODO: embedding viz(tsne or umap or ...), BiLSTM, Translation with BiLSTM